Frank Sturgis: Cuban Revolution

 Sturgis participated with him a few months later in an anti-Castro leaflet-dropping raid over Cuba.
 Sturgis formed the Anti-Communist Brigade which Hans Tanner in his book "Counter-Revolutionary Agent", says the organization was "being financed by dispossessed hotel and gambling owners" from Cuba.
 The Border Patrol in Miami reported that Sturgis was involved in a CIA operation being financed by Sergio Rojas (former Cuban Ambassador to Great Britain) to overthrow Castro.
 It has been claimed, with little in the way of evidence, that Sturgis was involved in helping the CIA organize the Bay of Pigs Invasion, for whose ultimate failure he blamed President Kennedy.
 Sturgis recruited 19 year old Marita Lorenz, who was close to Fidel Castro, and she took CIA pills, which she hid in her face cream, to poison Castro, but the plot failed.
 According to Lorenz, she met Sturgis again before the Kennedy assassination in 1963 with others planning a big event.
 Lorenz stated that she joined Sturgis traveling to Dallas after the meeting.
 Lorenz later testified about this Kennedy assassination plot before the House Select Committee on Assassinations (HSCA).

+In 1975 Sturgis testified under oath that he was approached by an associate of mobster Meyer Lansky with an offer of $1 million to assassinate Castro.
+Sturgis said that he was willing to accept the offer but that he did not receive "the go-ahead from his contacts in the American embassy".

 Sturgis was claimed to be a member of Operation 40, a CIA-sponsored counterintelligence group composed of Cuban exiles.
 The group was formed to seize control of the Cuban government after the Bay of Pigs Invasion.
 The operation was concentrating on Cuba and were operating out of Mexico.

 Despite his claimed involvement in numerous CIA sponsored operations including the Bay of Pigs invasion, the 1975 Rockefeller Commission succinctly states that "Frank Sturgis was not an employee or agent of the CIA either in 1963 or at any other time."

+International Anti-Communist Brigade

+Shortly after abandoning the Cuban Revolution, Sturgis organized the International Anti-Communist Brigade, a mercenary group intended to operate in the Caribbean and Central America.
+The group was connected to a plot to assassinate Guatemalan President Kjell Eugenio Laugerud Garcia through Gerry Patrick Hemming, head of a sub-group in the Brigade known as the Intercontinental Penetration Force.
+Members of the Brigade, including Sturgis, Hemming, and Loran Eugene Hall have been connected to the assassination of President John F. Kennedy.
+The Intercontinental Penetration Force sub-group (particularly Loran Hall) was heavily connected to the assassination by Orleans Parish District Attorney Jim Garrison, but the suspicion was dropped when Hemming joined Garrison's investigation.